harvard-huit/salesforce-huda-package/README.md

 ### Setup steps

-NOTE: You can see what orgs your sfdx environment is currently using with `sfdx force:org:list`.
+NOTE: You can see what orgs your sfdx environment is currently using with `sfdx org:list`.
 That will show your dev hub and any sandboxes or scratch orgs.

+1. Create a Dev Hub from a Developer org
+  a. sign up for a developer org, these are free and unaffiliated with your other orgs
+  b. turn on Dev Hub under settings -> Development -> Dev Hub
+  c. wait like 20 minutes

+2. Register the Namespace

+This is only needed if the project uses a namespace -- the HUDA project does use the HUDA namespace.
+  a. log in to the Dev Hub Developer Org
+  b. navigate to the Namespace Registry (this will only show if the Dev Hub is enabled and you've waited long enough)
+  c.
+Link Namespace and log in to a registry holder, in this case it would be the `hudapackage1@harvard.edu` user and accept

-1. Create a scratch org
+3. Create a scratch org
   a. designate a dev hub
     ```
-    auth:web:login -d -a DevHub
+    sfdx org:login:web -d -a DevHub
     ```
-    The dev hub "needs to be a paid instance" and can't apparently be a sandbox, which is annoying.
+    The dev hub should be a Developer Org.
+It can't be a sandbox.

+    Note: you can use `sfdx org:list` to see what you currently have available.
+You should see a `(D)` next to the Dev Hub you've logged in to.

-  b. create a new local project (or use an existing one and skip this)
+  b. create a new local project (or use an existing one (like this project) and skip this)
     ```
     sfdx force:project:create -n "name of project"
     ```

   c. create scratch org
     ```
-    sfdx force:org:create -s -f config/project-scratch-def.json -a MyScratchOrg
+    sfdx org:create:scratch -s -f config/project-scratch-def.json -a MyScratchOrg
     ```

+    Note: this can take 2-10 minutes

 2. Generate a password (needed to install the EDA package)
     ```
     sfdx force:user:password:generate --targetusername <username to scratch org>